Disabled Children Register (BAND) and Max Card

 Help us see the support we need to give people with special educational needs and disabilities (SEND) in Buckinghamshire by signing up for the Buckinghamshire Additional Needs Database (BAND), also known as the Disabled Children Register (DCR).

-BAND allows us to gather information about local children and young people with SEND aged 0 to 19.
+BAND allows us to gather information about local children and young people with SEND up to 25 years.

 It records information such as: